Canon 1100D vs Fujifilm XP140

 It is notable that the 1100D has a hotshoe, while the XP140 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The XP140 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the 1100D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 1100D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 1100D was succeeded by the Canon 1200D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So what conclusions can be drawn?
 Is the Canon 1100D better than the Fujifilm XP140 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS 1100D:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.

 - Richer colors: The pixel size advantage translates into images with better, more accurate colors.

 - More dynamic range: Larger pixels capture a wider spectrum of light and dark details.

 - Better low-light sensitivity: Larger pixels means good image quality even under poor lighting.